alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - **Hot Desks:**
   We use hot desks, meaning you can sit wherever you like when you’re in the office, on a first-come, first-served basis.
   The Research Engineering Group typically sits near one another on the first floor.
-  If you need a permanent or bespoke workspace (such as standing/adjustable desks, footrests, or ergonomic keyboards), we can work with the facilities team to make it happen.
+  If you need a permanent or bespoke workspace (such as standing/adjustable desks or footrests), we can work with the facilities team to make it happen.

 - **Meeting Etiquette:**
   We typically like to have our cameras on during Zoom meetings, but it’s absolutely fine to have your camera off if you feel more comfortable.